 Finds your heart filled with many, many happy memories.

-This is the season of love,
+This is the season of love, hope, and joy.

 Merry Christmas, Dear Friends!

 If you are participating in Tablescape Thursday, please be sure to add your permalink below, and not your general blog address.
 If you aren’t sure how to obtain your permalink or have any questions about using Mr. Linky for this post, just click HERE for detailed instructions.

 Please copy and paste the Tablescape Thursday logo button to your computer.
 Then you can upload it to your side bar and use it in your tablescape post so your visitors will know you are participating.